-• The Science Strategy and Investigations Activity - for Southland to thrive, we believe Southland needs to be considered as a whole.
+• The Science Strategy and Investigations Activity -to thrive, we believe Southland needs to be considered as a whole.
 The health and wellbeing of our people are intrinsically linked to the environment.
 By developing and strengthening partnerships, we aim to utilise our resources, skills and knowledge to ensure we all understand the important role our environment plays in connecting us together.
-We can then consider how we can make a positive difference to our environment and, in particular, improve water quality.
+This enables us to consider how we can make a positive difference to our environment and, in particular, improve water quality.

-We are part of a multi-agency response to help ensure the wellbeing of the people, the land, the ecosystems, and the life-force of the Waituna catchment and lagoon, now and for future generations through a partnership approach.
+We are part of a multi-agency partnership response to help ensure the wellbeing of the people, the land, the ecosystems, and the life-force of the Waituna catchment and lagoon, now and for future generations.
 While the level of knowledge has improved dramatically, some of the causes of poor water quality and ecosystem health in the catchment are still not well understood.
-Actions we know will lead to improvement are underway and further long term actions are being thoroughly investigated.
+Actions we know will lead to improvement are underway and further long-term actions are being thoroughly investigated.